HoyLab-Rowan/pyRUQT/README.md

 This is the Python-based successor to the Rowan University Transport (RUQT) code.
 It is designed to provide a modular framework for calculating charge transport using non-equilibrium Green's functions built from multiconfigurational electronic structure methods.
 It can use both an optmized version of the orginial RUQT code (RUQT-Fortran) or the Atomic Simulation Engine (ASE) for transport calculations and is currently capable of performing NEGF-MCPDFT, NEGF-
 DFT (PySCF), and mixed method NEGF calculations (ex.
 MC-PDFT for extended molecule region and DFT for electrodes).
-Support for NEGF-RDM to come in furture
+Support for NEGF-RDM to come in future
 (NEGF-RDM will require the Maple Quantum Chemistry Toolbox).

 Each currently supported NEGF engine types (ASE and RUQT-Fortran) offer a different approach to treating electrode-extended molecule interactions and coupling: